 Name Commercial registration number Status

 Bahrain Family Leisure Company 32196-01 Active

 Kazbah 32196-04 Active

-Kids Fun 32196-06 Active

 Bennigan's 32196-07 Active

 Cucina Italiana 32196-13 Active

 Bayti 32196-14 Active

 ^{} Board of Directors has decided in their Board meeting held on 7 October 2020, to close the operations of Bayti ("the restaurant).
 The Company has effectively closed the operation on 16 October 2020.
-The Company has disclosed the operation of Bayti as discontinued operations in the statement of profit or loss and other comprehensive income during the year 2021 and 2020 and disclosed the results in Note 23.
-The Landlord has filed a against the Company for the outstanding rent for the remaining lease terms, which is still ongoing as at 31 December 2021.
-The Company has incurred some expenditures with respect to Bayti that are appearing in Note 23.
+The Company has disclosed the operation of Bayti as discontinued operations in the statement of profit or loss and other comprehensive income during the years 2022 and 2021 and disclosed the results in Note 22.
+The landlord had filed a case against the Company for the outstanding rent for the remaining lease term, the case has been settled in July 2022 and the Company has paid the settlement amount of BD43,614.
+Furthermore, the Company has written-off the remaining assets and liabilities during the year 2022 and disclosed in Note 22.

-These financial statements, set out on pages 8 to 35, were approved and authorised for issue by the Board of Directors on 16 February 2022.
+These financial statements, set out on pages 9 to 34, were approved and authorised for issue by the Board of Directors on 14 February 2024.